verifythis/verifythis.github.io/_posts/2021-08-13-dicussion.md

 Dear fellows,

-We start with the preparation of the next discussion in September.
+the next discussion meeting will be on
+<strong>29 September 2021, 14.00 CEST</strong>.

 [More Information](/online-event-sep/)